 - Official GRE or GMAT test scores from exams taken within the last 5 years

-* The DrPH Program will accept a health-related master's degree as qualification for applying to the DrPH Program; however, students who have not completed an MPH may need to take additional coursework concurrent with the 57 didactic credits required for the DrPH.
-Please see the core course section of this website and the FAQ for examples of other master's degrees with which students have entered the program.
+* The DrPH Program will accept a health-related master's degree as qualification for applying to the DrPH Program; however, students who have not completed an MPH may need to take additional coursework concurrent with the 57 didactic credits required for the DrPH (see the core course section of this website).
+For examples of other master's degrees with which students have entered the program, see our FAQ.

 All of the factors listed above will be carefully considered in the admissions process, with special emphasis on applicants’ practice experience and promise as a public health leader.

 Students should identify only one program concentration (and track where relevant) when applying for the DrPH in SOPHAS.
 If the customized program is preferred, a separate question in the SOPHAS admissions form asks applicants to describe briefly a) their proposed area of study; b) their academic goals; and c) 8-10 courses they could take at JHSPH.

 The DrPH Program no longer offers waivers for the GRE/GMAT.
 Previous waivers are only valid for the admissions cycle in which they were granted.
 Official scores from an exam taken within the last 5 years must be received through the SOPHAS application; no expired scores will be accepted.